elk-audio/elk-docs/documents/elk_examples_overview.md

 # Elk Examples Overview

-All example files can all be downloaded from our [private elk-examples bitbucket repository](https://github.com/elk-audio/elk-examples/src/master/), with the binary files they depend on available in [that repository's Downloads section](https://github.com/elk-audio/elk-examples/downloads/).
+All example files can all be downloaded from our [elk-examples repository](https://github.com/elk-audio/elk-examples/), with the binary files they depend on available in the [Releases section](https://github.com/elk-audio/elk-examples/releases).

 For the first three examples, on hosting and controlling a plugin, we have chosen to use the same instrument, the [MDA JX 10 synthesizer](https://sourceforge.net/projects/mda-vst/), using ports of it for all three different plugin formats.
 This allows us to better illustrate the slight differences between the formats, than if we had used a different plugin for each.

-Note that the linked files below, are all built for running natively on Linux or the UpCode board - all of which are for an Intel architecture.
+Note that the linked files below, are all built for running natively on Linux or the UpCore board.
+All are for an Intel architecture, and will also run on Linux natively on an Intel computer.

 Plugin binaries built to run natively on the ARM-based Elk Pi are included in the development image for those boards.